 A third type of water reuse alternative (relative to non-potable reuse and potable reuse) would be to exchange the treated effluent against diversion of additional Rio Grande flows at Buckman using the BDD conveyance and treatment system.
-Precedent for this type of approach has been established in New Mexico by the Albuquerque Bernalillo County Water Utility Authority, serving as a full-scale "proof of concept" in terms of both the technical and permitting aspects of such an exchange.
-The Authority is thereby fully diverting and utilizing its SJCP water.
+Precedent for this type of approach has been established in New Mexico with a similar type of exchange that has been implemented by the Albuquerque Bernalillo County Water Utility Authority.
+The Authority is using an exchange to fully divert and utilize its SJCP water.
 Similarly, this approach would allow Santa Fe to make full consumptive use of its imported water supplies, while potentially avoiding Rio Grande Compact and Rio Grande Environmental Impact Study concerns.